thefreelicence/thefreelicence/README.md

 github.com/thefreelicenceproject/free-na
 ```

-With that, you, as the creator, made your work freely available to everyone by (a) granting comprehensive rights of use, (b) including the right to produce derivative work, (c) made sure derivative work also stays free, and (d) prohibited the use in aggressive acts by applying the non-aggression principle.
+With that, you, as the creator, made your work freely available to everyone by (a) granting comprehensive rights of use, (b) including the right to produce derivative work, (c) made sure derivative work also stays free and (d) prohibited the use in aggressive acts by applying the non-aggression principle.

 Congratulation, you just created free cultural work!